 Scope

 The present document specifies the standards for user data transport protocols and related signalling protocols to establish user plane transport bearers over the F1 interface.
+The F1 interface provides means for interconnecting a gNB-CU and a gNB-DU of a gNB within an NG-RAN, or for interconnection a gNB-CU and a gNB-DU of an en-gNB within an E-UTRAN.

 References